CBRZY/coding_challenges/README.md

 Given a two dimensional space, in this scenario, a 2d array, create a robot R that can traverse the entire space, by moving from an index point in the 2d array to the next.
 #### Rules:
 - The Robot can only move horizontally or vertically (left or right, up or down)
-- Traverse the 2d array in the least amount of moves
+- Traverse the entire 2d array
 - The Robot can travel to spaces it has already been to

 #### Example: